simonw/datasette-permissions-sql/README.md

 ### The SQL query

-If the SQL query returns any rows the permission will be allowed.
-If it returns no rows, the plugin hook will return `None` which means other plugins can have a go at checking permissions.
+If the SQL query returns any rows the action will be allowed.
+If it returns no rows, the plugin hook will return `False` and deny access to that action.

-If the SQL query returns a single value of `-1` it well be treated as an explicit "deny permission" response to the permission check.

 The SQL query is called with a number of named parameters.
 You can use any of these as part of the query.